gejimayu/Distance-Vector-Simulation/README.md

 # How to Run
 1. Open terminal in the folder containing the program
-2. Type make
+2. Type 'make'
-3. Input the number of nodes
+3. Type 'distancevector < tc.txt'
-4. Input the relationships between nodes
+4. You change the input in tc.txt
-5. Input the number of scenarios
-6. Input the scenarios

 # Analysis